deadshotbane80/Vedant-Poduval/README.md

-Hi i am Vedant an aspiring web developer and i have made an app which quizes you on me.
+Hi i am Vedant Poduval an aspiring web developer and i have made an app which quizes you on me.

 For now i know
 1. REpl